3dbeb41841bfbfcc24d55143816cf7f1/html-dom/readme.md

 - Each DOM *element* is an object, and may be accessed and modified independently of other content.
 - The DOM is a `tree` data structure consisting of parent and child nodes.
 - In the console, type `document.` and check out the available methods.
+- In the console, type `document.title`.
-- Demo `document.title` and `document.body.children[0]`.
+- In the console, type `document.body.children[0]`.

-- Demo get element by class or id or tagname.
+- Go to Jezebel.
+- In the console, type `document.getElementsByClassName('headline')[0];`
+- Update that title to have the id="first-title"
+- In the console, type `document.getElementsByClassName('first-title');`

-- As with our earlier ESPN example, you can change the HTML in the inspector but when you re-render the changes are gone.
-Try `document.write('WDI Rocks!!!')`
+- As with our earlier Jezebel example, you can change the HTML in the inspector but when you re-render the changes are gone.
+Try `document.write('WDI Rocks!!!')`.
+You traditionally only use document.write for testing purposes.

-What is the Window Object?
+## What is the Window Object?

-- Each browser window or tab
+- Represents the window that is open in the browser.
 - Location property is the URL of the page.
-- In the console, type `window.` an check out the available methods.
+- In the console, type `window.` and check out the available methods.
+- In the console, type `window.location`.
-- Demo `window.location` and `window.document.write('Hello')`.
+- In the console, type `window.document.write('Hello')`.
-- Also, point out `localStorage`.

 ## HTML vs. DOM Vocabulary